sinusinu/Molla/README.md

 ## Features

-- D-pad first design - no touchscreen required
+- D-pad first design: no touchscreen required
-- A simple and intuitive Android TV-esque interface
+- Clutter-free interface, inspired by Android TV
-- Packed with a bunch of ~~weird~~ niche features, including:
+- Packed with unusual niche features, including:
-  - Separate wallpaper from system
+  - Separate wallpaper from system wallpaper
-  - Make Molla closeable
+  - Closeable
-  - Autostart Molla at boot automatically
+  - Autostart Molla at boot
-  - Launch an app at boot automatically
+  - Launch selected app automatically at start
-  - Custom shortcuts with "advanced options"
+  - Custom shortcuts
   - and more!

 ## Screenshots